omok/full-stack-challenge/README.md

 * 2-5 pages of the web application using modern framework (e.g. Angular, Ember or React) that talks to server side
   * You may use static responses instead of live server side API
 * All assumptions made

+## How to complete this challenge
+* Fork this repo in github
+* Complete the design and code as defined to the best of your abilities
+* Place notes in your code to help with clarity where appropriate.
+Make it readable enough to present to the Paytm Labs interview team
+* Complete your work in your own github repo and send the results to us and/or present them during your interview

+## What are we looking for?
+What does this prove?
+* Assumptions you make given limited requirements
+* Technology and design choices
+* Identify areas of your strengths
+* This is not a pass or fail test, this will serve as a common ground that we can deep dive together into specific issues